jriguera/ansible-ironic-standalone/README.md

 Howto run this thing
 --------------------

-Just type: `vagrant up` to run all the setup (playbook and roles), after that just launch `vagrant ssh ironic` to have a look at the configuration.
+Just type: `vagrant up` to run all the setup (playbook and roles: `site.yml`), after that just launch `vagrant ssh ironic` to have a look at the configuration.

 When vagrant will be finished, you will have those ports available: